Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

-- Mix 3 parts of the warm water with one part of natural fabric softener by stirring.
+- Mix three parts of the warm water with one-part natural fabric softener by stirring.
 You may use cold water but warm/hot water definitely works better for getting an even solution very quickly

 - Now pour the water and softener solution over the wipes, put on the lid and swish a little to disperse the liquid.
 You want to end up with cloths that are not dripping wet but which are dampened thoroughly.

 You are now the proud producer and owner of homemade fabric softening sheets.

 When doing laundry, combine one load of laundry with a single fabric square to get the desired softening and static cling removal results.
 After a while, you may find that the fabric squares from your storage box may have dried out a little but this is normal, and from experience, will work just fine.

 You can reuse fabric squares by refreshing them with more of the solution.